kamsar/kamsar.github.io/source/_posts/2017-10-22-All-about-xConnect-Security.md

 Note that _client_ certificates should be unique on each site, only the server certificate should be shared.

+In the release version of Sitecore 9, you can also disable the requirement to use encryption with xConnect which can bypass a lot of debugging.
+Do not do this in production or else a herd of elephants will destroy you.

 ## Advanced Debugging with Wireshark

 It's possible to watch the SSL negotiation at a TCP/IP level using a network monitor such as [Wireshark](https://www.wireshark.org/).
 This can provide insights on why your setup is failing when error messages are less than optimal.
 For example I spent a couple days diagnosing what turned out to be private key security issues.
 I figured this out by using Wireshark and observing that the client was never sending its client certificate after the server requested it, and figuring out why that was.